-Property division can be one of the more complicated aspects of divorce.
+Property division can be one of the more complicated aspects of divorce in Texas.
 Below are answers to the most commonly asked questions regarding the division of property during a divorce.
 These are general answers and a consultation with a lawyer is recommended to properly evaluate your case.
 Contact your Houston divorce attorney today for a complimentary consultation.

 A spouse’s separate property consists of property owned by that spouse prior to the marriage, gifts, inheritance, property that has been left to the spouse in a will and awards received for person injury claims (with some exceptions).